mofasseldotcom/easy-to-use-git-tutorial/README.md

 #12.
 To enter/switch into new branch
 	git checkout new_branch_name

 #13.
-To make a clone of master branch repo to a new branch
+To make a clone of master branch repo to a new branch (needed for different PC).
+First checkout into that brach...
 	git clone ssh-repo-url

+#14.
+To delete a local branch
+	git branch -d branchName

+#15.
+To delete a remote branch
+	git push origin :branchName

+#16.
+To import remote branch into local repo with same branch name like remote
+	git fetch origin branchName:branchName

 <p>I collected and gathered all the codes above to use easily from one place.
 If anyone wants to update some codes or snippets he/she is most welcome</p>